 Call (440) 471-7811 now to reach an attorney for you or on behalf of a family member or friend.

 - You will lose your license if you are convicted of OVI in Ohio.
 Period.
-How long your license is revoked depends upon the severity of the details of your arrest.
+How long your license is revoked depends upon the severity, and details, of your arrest.
 You will lose it immediately if you refuse to take a sobriety test or if the breathalyzer result is higher than the legal limit of .08% blood alcohol level (BAC).
 Authorities can also take your license plates and they may seize or disable your vehicle if you have mutliple arrests for DUI.

-Because the penalties are so serious, a DUI lawyer is important:
+Because the DUI penalties are so serious, an experienced lawyer is important:

-- First time offenders face at least three days in jail, or a three day alcohol abuse program.
-The fine can be as much as $1075.
+- First time DUI/OVI Offense has at least three days in jail, or a three day alcohol abuse program.
+The fine can be as much as $1,075.

-- The penalties get worse if it is not your first arrest, up to as much as a month in jail and a $10,000 fine for a 4th conviction.
+- Fourth DUI Offenses: up to as much as 5 years in jail and a $10,000 fine for a 4th conviction.
 Plus you would be required to surrender the car you drive to the authorities.
 Some 4th offenders lose their licenses permanently.